HugoDuc-student/Series00-Git-MyGitHubID/README.md

 ### motivation paragraphs
 I am very excited to learn Git, R and VS Code this year.
 To be fair, it's not easy for me to understand and use these services but I learn very fast !
 Learning to use these tools allows me to develop my hard skills and to build a real toolbox for supporting athletes !
 I am realy looking forward for this year !
 ![Description de l'image](images/Capture d’écran 2021-01-18 à 12.30.38.png)
+#### learning summary
+Throw this assignement I learn how to do some markdown with different sections throw the #.
+I also learn the difference btw Git, Git Desktop and VS Code and the roles of these different tools.
+To do so, it took me almost 2 hours and half.